GRC Platform

 What stands out

-• SCF Extra add-on maps 1,057 controls across 190 frameworks, enabling multi-framework compliance (SOC 2, ISO 27001, NIST CSF) from a single control library without rebuilding from scratch.
+• SCF integration covers 1,057 controls across 190 frameworks, enabling genuine multi-framework compliance (SOC 2, ISO 27001:2022, NIST CSF, etc.) without manual cross-referencing—a capability that costs extra in most competing tools.

 What to know before buying